Successful organizations understand the importance of managing organizational quality.

 They also need to know how what they do impacts products and services.

-For instance, employees need to understand that products absent from defects and services that exceed customer expectations are the cornerstone for a quality organization.
+For instance, employees need to understand that products absent from defects and services that exceed customer expectations are the cornerstone of a quality organization.

 This is done by creating internal systems to control product and service quality.